RajuGujjalapati/flask_blog_webapp/README.md

 Sending Emails to users account when they click on forgot password.
 Blue Prints & Configuration.

-# What makes you hard while doing this?
+# What makes you feel
+hard while doing this?
 Creating as a Package!!!!